gboeing/ppde642/syllabus/readme.md

 Readings to be completed prior to class:

   - McKinney.
 2017.
 Python for Data Analysis, 2nd Ed.
 (Ch 9-10)
+  - *Optional linear algebra refresher, if needed*: Kolter and Do.
+2008.
+Linear Algebra Review and Reference.

 Assignment 1 due the following Tuesday.